6 Everyday Money Wasting Habits You Need To Stop Today

 - Credit score

 When you pay bills and not bother to look at how much you are paying and how it is affecting you, you are wasting money.
-Fees and interest add up and if services get turn off you will have to pay a service fee to have it turn back on.
+Fees and interest add up and if services get turned off you will have to pay a service fee to have it turn back on.

 Check out these posts: